dilsilva/flowtraders-ml/README.md

   - **Why**: Provides a centralized access control layer with fine-grained permissions.
   - **Trade-Off**: Relies on Google-managed services, which may introduce operational overhead if custom authentication is required.
   - **Improvement Opportunities**:
-    - More granular control over permissions for each kind of user through code.
     - Integrate IAP with an existing enterprise identity provider (e.g., Okta, Active Directory).
     - Configure access logs and monitoring for compliance and troubleshooting.